sheeshKAAN/Weapons-3D-Models/README.md

 ## Weapons 3D Models
 These are 3D weapon designs that you can use for your mods.
+## How to use?
+First, download and extract the archive of the weapon you want.
+Then move the numbered asset files to your mod's asset file.
+Finally, you can make it work by refreshing the game once.

 ## In-game Visuals
 ### Scarl
 <img src="https://iili.io/JTa5j3v.png" alt="none" width="400" height="250">